jieyangumn/jieyangumn.github.io/index.md

 ## News
+- **[2025/08]** Our study on explicable attention mechanisms to improve fruit quality control has been published in [*Computers and Electronics in Agriculture*](https://www.sciencedirect.com/science/article/pii/S0168169925009548).
 - **[2025/06]** Our perspective article exploring the application of LLMs in hydrology has been published in [*Environmental Research: Water*](https://iopscience.iop.org/article/10.1088/3033-4942/addd43).
 - **[2025/05]** I gave a talk on spatially distributed watershed modeling in the Upper Mississippi River Basin at [*Society for Freshwater Science 2025 Annual Meeting*](https://sfs-2025.p.asnevents.com.au/days/2025-05-19/abstract/117931).
 - **[2025/04]** Our collaborative study introducing spatial reasoning-enhanced multimodal LLMs for CAD model synthesis has been accepted by [*AAAI-25*](https://ojs.aaai.org/index.php/AAAI/article/view/32849).